RTMecha/ProjectLauncher/README.md

 If you would rather install manually, follow the [BetterLegacy guide](https://github.com/RTMecha/BetterLegacy/blob/master/README.md#installation) instead.
 If not, then follow this one.
 (Install guide based on [Catalyst](https://github.com/Reimnop/Catalyst) guide)
 1. Verify you are on the Legacy branch.
 	- ℹ️ _As BetterLegacy is obviously made for the **Legacy** branch, it will not work on any other._
 	- ℹ️ _Go to your Steam library and right click Project Arrhythmia then click on Properties.
-Navigate to the Betas tab and change the Beta Participation dropdown to the Legacy branch._
+Navigate to the Betas tab.
+Input oldlegacy2020 into the Private Betas field, click Check Code and then change the Beta Participation dropdown to the Legacy branch._
 1. Open the Project Arrhythmia application folder.
 	- ℹ️ _On your Steam library, right click on Project Arrhythmia and go to **Manage** > **Browse local files**_
 1. Download ProjectLauncher.